 Cook the rotini until al dente, or just a bit underdone.
 This helps to avoid a totally mushy mess of tri color pasta salad.

-To prevent the dyed pasta colors from bleeding together, give each different colored batch a quick rinse under running water before combining them together.
+To prevent the colors from bleeding together, give each batch of colored pasta a quick rinse under running water before combining them together.

 In my opinion, Italian dressing is always the way to go!
 It’s so zesty and creamy, with just enough acidity to brighten the whole thing.
 I know that some people like to use pesto, which would also be tasty.